 - Vending machines provided in-room, stocked with adult toys.

-10. Basics for Checking-in & Checking-out a Japanese Love Hotel
+Basics for Checking-in at a Love Hotel

-10.1.
-Booking Options and Costs of Love Hotels
+Booking Options and Costs

 Love hotels offer two main types of stays: